 In addition, villages were often subject to night raids by Viet Cong and North Vietnamese soldiers keen to “encourage” local support and replenish their food supplies.
 It’s estimated that over 200,000 minority people, both civilian and military, were killed as a result of the American War, out of a total population of around one million.
 By 1975, 85 percent of villages in the highlands had been either destroyed or abandoned, while nothing was left standing in the region closest to the Demilitarized Zone.
 At the end of the war, thousands of minority people were living in temporary camps, along with Viet refugees, unable to practice their traditional way of life.

 Post – Reunification

-Minority languages are now officially recognized and can be taught in schools; scholarships enable minority people to attend institutes of higher education. and there is now greater representation of minorities at all levels of government.
-Cash crops such as timber and fruit are being introduced as an alternative to illegal hunting, logging and opium cultivation.
-Other income-generating schemes are also being promoted and health-care programmes upgraded.
+Minority languages are now officially recognized and can be taught in schools; scholarships enable minority people to attend institutes of higher education. and there is now a greater representation of minorities at all levels of government.
+Cash crops such as timber and fruit are being introduced as an alternative to illegal hunting, logging, and opium cultivation.
+Other income-generating schemes are also being promoted and healthcare programs upgraded.
 All this has been accompanied by moves to preserve Vietnam’s cultural diversity, driven in part by the realization that ethnic differences have greater appeal to tourists.
-However, in many areas the minorities’ traditional lifestyles are fast being eroded.
+However, in many areas, the minorities’ traditional lifestyles are fast being eroded.